 Turning Tragedy Into Hope

-Inspired by Gillian’s resilience—and forever grateful to the BWH team that saved her life—the Reny family is launching the Gillian Reny Stepping Strong Fund.
+Inspired by Gillian’s resilience—and forever grateful to the BWH team that saved her life—the Reny family launched the Gillian Reny Stepping Strong Fund in February 2014.

 “We hope this fund will inspire hundreds, maybe thousands, to continue to come together in celebration of the kindness and generosity of spirit that has prevailed since April 15, 2013."